Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Truganina - South West recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Truganina - South West has recorded approximately 61 residential properties granted approval each year.
-Over the past five financial years, from FY21 to FY25308 homes were approved, with a further 4 approved in FY26 so far.
-On average, 3.3 people have moved to the area for each dwelling built over these years.
+Truganina - South West recorded approximately 61 residential properties granted approval each year.
+Over the past five financial years, from FY21 to FY25308 homes were approved, with an additional 4 approved so far in FY26.
+On average, 3.3 people moved to the area annually for each dwelling built during these years.

-This supply lagging demand has led to heightened buyer competition and pricing pressures.
-New homes are being constructed at an average expected cost of $200,000, which is below regional norms, indicating more affordable housing options.
-In FY26, there have been $260,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Melbourne, Truganina - South West has significantly less development activity, 81.0% below the regional average per person.
+This indicates that supply is significantly lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being constructed at an average cost of $200,000, reflecting more affordable housing options compared to regional norms.
+In FY26, commercial approvals totaled $260,000, suggesting a predominantly residential focus.
+When compared to Greater Melbourne, Truganina - South West has significantly less development activity, 81.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
+Nationally, this activity is also lower, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development